backlineint/webcomponents-wtf/slides/presentation.md

 ---

-# So.
-Many.
-Frameworks.

-Were web components even meant to be used without a framework?

----

-# Rebuilding as Lit Element

-* Lit Element
-* Lit HTML
-* Rebuild just headline
-* More impressive stuff from full example.
-* Talk about the benefits of encapsulation.

----
-# Stencil

-Quick look.

----

-# Vue with web components as a compile target
+# Vue with web components as a compile target (Defer this?)

 ^ examples that get to far from the spec.
 You still need to load vue